vuepress/vuepress-plugin-blog/README.md

 - [vuepress-theme-modern-blog](https://github.com/z3by/vuepress-theme-modern-blog): A modern theme for Vue press using [Element.UI design system](https://element.eleme.io/#/)
 - [vuepress-theme-reco](https://github.com/vuepress-reco/vuepress-theme-reco) - A simple and beautiful vuepress blog theme
 - [vuepress-theme-yuchanns](https://github.com/yuchanns/vuepress-theme-yuchanns): A github style vuepress blog theme
+- [vuepress-theme-ic](https://github.com/IKangXu/vuepress-theme-ic) :tada::tada::tada: A note-style vuepress blog theme with simple, clear and practical features for the purpose.
+The palest ink is better than the best memory.

 Feel free to add yours here...